wp-plugins/wpsso/readme.txt

 == Description ==

-WordPress Social Sharing Optimization (WPSSO) adds HTML meta tags to the head section of WordPress webpages for **improved Google Search ranking and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and other social websites**.
+WordPress Social Sharing Optimization (WPSSO) provides the information that social websites need to **improve Google Search ranking and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and other social websites**.

 = Summary List of Features =